rkyleg/scope/README.md

 Requirements
 ==
-afide is not yet compiled so you must run it with Python.
+Armadillo is not yet compiled so you must run it with Python.
 I have only tested it on Linux (Mint 15) and Windows 7 so far.
 - Python 2.6-2.7 (Not tested with 2.6 although 2.6 should work)
 - PyQt 4.8-4.9 (Not tested with 5.x - probably doesn't work)
 - Python-Qsci